Sryvkver/ROR2_Mods/README.md

 [Command Artifact]

 [TODO]
-- Add config to enable all items, not just unlocked ones (@gabeykins#1165 )
+- Add config to enable all items, not just unlocked ones (@gabeykins#1165)
+- Test Multiplayer changes
+- A lot of other shitz
+- Make it work with all purchasables (Equipment, Lunar ...)